Phasing out the Use of Biomass

 Reference: Bodil Harder

-Model: The Danish Bioressource Model (DK-BioRes)
+Model: The Danish Bioressource Model – (DK-BioRes)

 Viet Nam to reach net-zero emissions

-Viet Nam is making headways in planning for the energy sector and is heading to reach net-zero emissions in 2050.
-Viet Nam Energy Outlook Report 2021 examined possible pathways for the development of the energy sector, and it featured a trajectory to reach this target for the first time.
+Viet Nam is already making headways in planning for the energy sector and is heading to reach net-zero emissions in 2050.
+Viet Nam Energy Outlook Report 2021 examined possible pathways for the development of the energy sector, and it featured a trajectory to reach the net-zero target for the first time.

-One major finding was that a sustainable energy system will enable self-sufficiency.
-Another is that wind and solar energy are cheaper long-term solutions than coal and gas.
+One major finding of the Outlook Report 2021 was that a sustainable energy system will enable self-sufficiency.
+Another was that wind and solar energy are cheaper long-term solutions than coal and gas.
 At present, coal is the leading source of power.

 Building DK-BioRes